A bodybuilding supplement may halt Alzheimer’s progression

 Researchers at Rush University Medical Center in Chicago have discovered that a muscle-building supplement called beta-hydroxy beta-methylbutyrate or HMB, may be a safe and effective way to protect memory, reduce plaques and ultimately help prevent the progression of Alzheimer’s disease.

 In the body, HMB is produced as a byproduct of the metabolism of leucine.
-Leucine is an amino acid, one of the building blocks of protein and therefore muscle mass — making them a necessity for not only optimizing athletic performance but the daily functions of your body as well.
+Leucine is an amino acid, one of the building blocks of protein and therefore muscle mass — making it a necessity for not only optimizing athletic performance but the daily functions of your body as well.

 In supplement form, HMB is an over-the-counter supplement sold at sports and fitness stores.
 If you’re a bodybuilder, you may already know that it’s used to increase gains in muscle strength and size gained from exercise.